jaga-live/nescord/README.md

 ### Docker Compose Example

-Alternatively, you can use the provided docker-compose configuration for bot-ws and bot-rest microservices with zero code changes.
+Alternatively, you can use the provided docker-compose configuration for bot-ws and bot-rest microservices which are ready to be deployed.

 ```yaml
 version: '3.8'